-Big Hill Pond State Park in Pocahontas, Tennessee, approximately an hour and a half east of Memphis, is potentially one of the most under-the-radar backcountry hiking and camping spots in the state.
+Big Hill Pond State Park in Pocahontas, Tennessee, approximately an hour and a half east of Memphis, is potentially one of the most under-the-radar, backcountry hiking in the state.
 A little more than 4,000 acres of forested hills and swampy bottomlands are bordered by the Tuscumbia River and Cypress Creek in southwestern Tennessee, near the Mississippi state line.
 The park’s namesake may be a beautiful pond grown in with incredible cypress trees, but it’s Travis McNatt Lake which forms the very heart of the park.
 There are four backcountry trail shelters with bunks for backpackers, three of which definitely qualify as remote.
 Let the chorus of frogs lull you to sleep and listen to the whistle of the Memphis to Charleston Railroad echo through the wilderness.
 If you want to make camp, take advantage of 28 tent and small RV campsites.
 Each site has a table and a grill.
 The campground has a modern bathhouse with hot showers but does not have any hook-ups or dump station.
 Big Hill Pond’s highlights include a 70-foot observation tower with panoramic vistas of the beautiful Tennessee borderlands and the Cypress Dismal Swamp boardwalk, which winds through a lush and waterlogged landscape.

 Old Stone Fort State Archaeological Park is located just minutes from Manchester, approximately two hours south of Nashville, and all of the modern conveniences a person might want or need, including stores and restaurants.
 Pitch your tent at one of the recently renovated campsites - there are 50 of them with water and electric hookups, grills, picnic tables and hard-surface pads.
 The dump station is open year-round.
 While here, explore the history of Old Stone Fort itself.
 The name is actually a misnomer - it’s neither a fort, nor is it made of stone.
 It is actually an earthen enclosure which served as ceremonial grounds for prehistoric Native Americans that came here before the Cherokee, the Creek and other Tennessee tribes.
 Constructed 1,500-2,000 years ago, the entrance of the earthen enclosure is oriented to face the exact spot where the sun rises at the time of the summer solstice.
 The enclosure sits at the top of a large hill between the Little and Big Duck Rivers, which combine at the far end of the park.
 The two rivers create a dramatic landscape of deep gorges, thundering waterfalls and cliff overhangs, which the park’s hiking trails are designed to follow, easily leading hikers to the most beautiful spots.

 Henry Horton State Park has some of the most diverse range of camping and lodging accommodations.
 There are eight cabins, 56 RV campsites, 19 tent campsites and three backcountry sites, the latter of which are located on the ridge above the river and the wetlands.
 There are six hike-in hammock camping sites as well.
 Located in Chapel Hill, the park is situated on the estate of former governor Henry Horton.
 Governor Horton’s property sat along the scenic Duck River, one of the most biodiverse ecosystems in the entire world and the longest river located entirely within the state.
 The number of unique activities available at Henry Horton State Park makes it a recreational paradise.
 Anglers pull several species of bass and catfish from the calm waters of the river.
 Golfers enjoy the championship caliber Buford Ellington golf course, also named for one of Tennessee’s governors.
 A trap and skeet range for shooters is here, which includes two traps fields, five skeet fields and a gun rental on site.

-Henry Horton State Park is encompasses more than 30,000 protected acres and is a top hiking and camping destination in Tennessee.
+South Cumberland State Park is encompasses more than 30,000 protected acres and is a top hiking and camping destination in Tennessee.
 If you’re coming to South Cumberland State Park for the first time, start at the park’s Visitor’s Center in Monteagle, about 44 minutes east of Chattanooga, where you can get maps and relevant trail and camping information.
 The wildernesses of this park are the largest, most remote and contain the most strenuous but rewarding hiking trails.
 This is especially true for the park’s two largest sections.
 First is the Fiery Gizzard Trail, an approximately 12.5-mile, one-way trail connecting Grundy Forest with Foster Falls.
 Along the trails, you will hike along its namesake creek, through rocky gorges and deep woodlands.
-Second is the ominously-named but breathtaking Savage Gulf with sweeping vista views, cascading waterfalls, historic sites and the centerpiece of it all, Stone Door.
+Second is the breathtaking Savage Gulf with sweeping vista views, cascading waterfalls, historic sites and the centerpiece of it all, Stone Door.
 This massive rock cliff split in two some eons passed.
 Now, you can hike straight down the cleft, right between the rock faces.
 There are a number of campsites to choose from like the Foster Falls Campground that has 25 rustic campsites for small trailers or tents; primitive group camping sites that can accommodate 30-60 campers depending on the site and location; and over 90 miles of backpacking trails with 93 campsites, eight group sites and one rustic lodge, the Hobbs Cabin.